-Electronic pPoints of contact
+Article 10 Electronic pPoints of contact

-- Providers of intermediary services shall establish a single point of contact allowing for direct communication, by electronic means, with Member States' authorities, the Commission and the Board referred to in Article 47 for the application of this Regulation. - Providers of intermediary services shall make public the information necessary to easily identify and communicate with their single electronic points of contact.
-This information shall be easily accessible.

-3. Providers of intermediary services shall specify in the information referred to in paragraph 2, the official language or languages of the Union which, in addition to a language broadly understood by the largest possible number of Union citizens, which can be used to communicate with their electronic points of contact, and which shall include at least one of the official languages of the Member State in which the provider of intermediary services has its main establishment or where its legal representative resides or is established.
+- Providers of intermediary services shall establishdesignate a single point of contact allowing for direct communication, by electronic means, with Member States' authorities, the Commission and the Board referred to in Article 47 for the application of this Regulation. - Providers of intermediary services shall make public the information necessary to easily identify and communicate with their single electronic points of contact.
+This information shall be easily accessible. - 3.
+Providers of intermediary services shall specify in the information referred to in paragraph 2, the official language or languages of the Union which, in addition to a language broadly understood by the largest possible number of Union citizens, which can be used to communicate with their electronic points of contact, and which shall include at least one of the official languages of the Member State in which the provider of intermediary services has its main establishment or where its legal representative resides or is established.

-Article 11 Legal representatives
+Legal representatives

-- Providers of intermediary services which do not have an establishment in the Union but which offer services in the Union shall designate, in writing, a legal or natural person as their legal representative in one of the Member States where the provider offers its services. - 2.
+- 1. Providers of intermediary services which do not have an establishment in the Union but which offer services in the Union shall designate, in writing, a legal or natural person as their legal representative in one of the Member States where the provider offers its services. - 2.
 Providers of intermediary services shall mandate their legal representatives to be addressed in addition to or instead of the provider by the Member States' competent authorities, the Commission and the Board on all issues necessary for the receipt of, compliance with and enforcement of decisions issued in relation to this Regulation.
-Providers of intermediary services shall provide their legal representative with the necessary powers and resource to cooperate with the Member States' authorities, the Commission and the Board and comply with those decisions. - 3.
+Providers of intermediary services shall provide their legal representative with the necessary powers and resource to cooperate with the Member States' competent authorities, the Commission and the Board and comply with those decisions. - 3.
 The designated legal representative can be held liable for non-compliance with obligations under this Regulation, without prejudice to the liability and legal actions that could be initiated against the provider of intermediary services. - 4.
 Providers of intermediary services shall notify the name, address, the electronic mail address and telephone number of their legal representative to the Digital Service Coordinator in the Member State where that legal representative resides or is established.
-They shall ensure that that information is up to date.

-5. The designation of a legal representative within the Union pursuant to paragraph 1 shall not amount to an establishment in the Union.
+They shall ensure that that information is accurate and up to date. - 5.
+The designation of a legal representative within the Union pursuant to paragraph 1 shall not amount to an establishment in the Union.

-Article 12 Terms and conditions
+Terms and conditions

-- Providers of intermediary services shall include information on any restrictions that they impose in relation to the use of their service in respect of information provided by the recipients of the service, in their terms and conditions.
+1. Providers of intermediary services shall include information on any restrictions that they impose in relation to the use of their service in respect of information provided by the recipients of the service, in their terms and conditions.
 That information shall include information on any policies, procedures, measures and tools used for the purpose of content moderation, including algorithmic decision-making and human review.
-It shall be set out in clear, plain, intelligible and unambiguous language and shall be publicly available in an easily accessible format. - 2.
-Providers of intermediary services shall act in a diligent, objective and proportionate manner in applying and enforcing the restrictions referred to in paragraph 1, with due regard to the rights and legitimate interests of all parties involved, including the applicable fundamental rights of the recipients of the service as enshrined in the Charter.
+It shall be set out in clear, plain, intelligible and unambiguous language and shall be publicly available in an easily accessible and machine-readable format.